toucansites/website/contents/docs/[05]templates/[03]views/index.md

 # Views
 ---

-[Mustache](https://mustache.github.io/mustache.5.html) is a logic-less template system.
-Toucan uses Mustache templates to render Markdown files and generate the final HTML content and refers them as `views`.
+Toucan uses the [Mustache](https://mustache.github.io/mustache.5.html) template engine to render Markdown content into static HTML.
+In Toucan, these templates are referred to as **views**.

-This is a basic guide on how to use Mustache for creating views.
+This guide introduces the basic building blocks of Mustache and how to use them to create reusable, logic-less templates for your site.

 ## Context variables

-Mustache context variables are placeholders within a template that get replaced with actual values when rendering.
+Mustache templates use **placeholders** — known as context variables — to inject values from the content context into the HTML output.

 For example, given a Mustache template: